The only way to minimize the annoyance of car repair is to choose a high-quality

 the makes of cars for which dealers are authorized to perform repairs under

-to repair Hummer, Saab, Acura, Cadillac, and Chevrolet vehicles under new-car
+to repair Acura, Cadillac, and Mazda models under new-car warranties had

-warranties had the highest average ratings for overall performance on
+the highest average ratings for overall performance on our customer survey.

-our customer survey.
-Dealers that perform warranty work for Audi, Porsche,
+Dealers that perform warranty work for Hyundai, Kia, and Mercedez-Benz

-and Hyundai rated lowest.
-Whether these differences reflect the manufacturers
+rated lowest.
+Whether these differences reflect the manufacturers quality

-quality control of their dealer networks, ease of repairing different makes
+control of their dealer networks, ease of repairing different makes of

-of cars, or pure chance is hard to say.
-But the data suggest that, in this
+cars, or pure chance is hard to say.

-seem overcautious or mistrustful, remind yourself how frustrating and expensive
+below seem overcautious or mistrustful, remind yourself how frustrating

-car repairs can be.
-Repair shops know that some members of their industry
+and expensive car repairs can be.
+Repair shops know that members of their

-have not always dealt fairly with their customers; rather than resenting
+industry do not always deal fairly with customers; rather than resenting

 your caution, shop personnel should respect you for caring about your car

-and your money, and knowing how to get the service you deserve.
+and your money, and for knowing how to get the service you deserve.

 Your chances of getting your car fixed right and avoiding unnecessary repairs